CapitaLand reopens all China malls, posts rise in residential sales

 About 80 per cent of stores in CapitaLand's malls and business parks in China were in operation as at end-March, the property giant said in a bourse filing on Monday.

-In a separate filing, CapitaLand Retail China Trust (CRCT) said its portfolio had seen improvements in business activity and footfall in March compared to February.
+In a separate filing, CapitaLand Retail China Trust (CRCT), a China-focused real estate investment trust (Reit), said its portfolio had seen improvements in business activity and footfall in March as compared to February.

-CRCT Management chief executive Tan Tze Wooi said the trust was "very encouraged" by the return of tenants and shoppers, adding that it would work closely with retailers to meet pent-up demand through targeted offerings and attractive promotions.
+Tan Tze Wooi, chief executive of the Reit's manager, said the Reit was "very encouraged" by the return of tenants and shoppers, adding that it would work closely with retailers to meet pent-up demand through targeted offerings and attractive promotions.

 He said: "In the last few years, we have actively shaped the portfolio to become more resilient by diversifying our presence across more cities and diversifying our tenant base across different trade categories.